ohij/ohij-adblock/README.md

 # Ohij Adblock

 ## About The Project
-This Project is a simple adbloocker chrome extension
+This Project is a simple adblocker chrome extension

 ## Getting Started
 1. go to chrome://extensions/